Pumpkin bread is a favorite snack bread and dessert at our house. This recipe is easy enough for kids to make.

 Cub Scouts love to cook.
 They might need some help peeling and cutting the apples for this recipe, but they should be able to handle the rest of it with supervision.
 And they will love getting their fingers messy making the crumb topping.

-Boy Scouts and Venturers can make this one at camp or your Cub Scouts can help you make this for the Fourth of July to help fulfill their cooking requirements.
+Scouts BSA and Venturers can make this one at camp or your Cub Scouts can help you make this for the Fourth of July to help fulfill their cooking requirements.

 Here’s an easy snack recipe for camp or for a den meeting.
 No cooking required!